Submission Intake Summarizer

 knowledge-base/regulations/for surplus-lines eligibility, OFAC/sanctions expectations, state producer-licensing rules, and AI-use disclosure rules where applicable - Use the company's communication tone from

-config.yml→voice - Never fabricate data the broker did not provide — if a required field is missing, list it in the broker-outreach draft, not in the summary body
+config.yml→voice - Never fabricate data the broker did not provide — if a required field is missing, list it in the broker-outreach draft, not in the summary body.
+Inference is permitted only where the efficiency rule classifies the field as

 Process: